canonical/finos-legend-gitlab-integrator/README.md

 2. manually deleting the application and having the integrator create a new one on the next run
 3. reconfiguring the integrator with the `application-name` config option to create a new application with a different name.
 Note that this does NOT clean up/replace the old app.

-## OCI Images

-This charm has no actual workload container, but deploys a shell container based on the [Ubuntu Xenial](https://hub.docker.com/_/ubuntu) image.